The First Motion Picture

 As a means of bolstering the Daleks’ ranks, the new props from the movie were made available to the BBC, and three were hired.
 AARU Five, AARU Six and AARU Seven arrived at Riverside studios on 14th May for episode three of The Chase.

 It was immediately apparent that the three taller Technicolour movie props did not blend in with the original TV props.
-But as the new arrivals did not belonging to the BBC, and with neither time nor money readily available, the only attempt made to address their appearance was to remove the large fender and swap the large beaker lights for normal TV domes.
+But as the new arrivals did not belong to the BBC, and with neither time nor money readily available, the only attempt made to address their appearance was to remove the large fender and swap the large beaker lights for normal TV domes.

 There were no additional Dalek operators, but without fenders the props had no means of movement anyway, so the props were stationed in three places around the edge of the Dalek time machine.
 AARU Five was placed to the right of a ramp, with its incorrectly-mounted neck quite obvious, and AARU Six on the other side.
 AARU Seven is barely glimpsed on screen, at the far left of the set.